cheshire-cat-ai/docs/mkdocs/faq.md

 #### Docker has no permissions to write

 This is a matter with your docker installation or the user you run docker from.
-Usually you can resolve by using **sudo** command before calling any docker command!
+Usually you can resolve it by using **sudo** command before calling any docker command, but it's better to create a `docker` group on your Linux system and give [root-level privileges](https://docs.docker.com/engine/install/linux-postinstall/) to docker.

 #### The Cat seems not to be working from inside a Virtual Machine